 Also called pyelonephritis, a kidney infection results when bacteria in the blood stream or ureters move into the kidney.
-This may lead to the same symptoms caused by urinary tract infection, although kidney infection may also cause a fever and abdominal pain.
+This may lead to the same symptoms caused by urinary tract infection, although kidney infection may also cause a fever and

 VIDEO Kidney or Bladder Stone

 Minerals present in the urine sometimes form crystals in the lining of the kidney or bladder, which can eventually develop into stones.
 These do not usually cause pain, but they can lead to a blockage or may be passed in urine, which can be extremely painful and also lead to bleeding.

 This term refers to inflammation of the urethra, the tube through which urine passes when it is eliminated from the body.
 It is often caused by a sexually transmitted disease such as chlamydia infection.

 Also referred to as benign prostatic hyperplasia, this refers to the increase in size of the prostate in and after middle age.
 As the gland becomes bigger, it compresses the urethra, which can obstruct urine flow, making urination more difficult or slower, and leading to bleeding.
 Prostatitis (infection of the prostate) may also cause these symptoms.

 Kidney Disease or Injury